pdf-raku/PDF-Tags-raku/docs/PDF/Tags.md

 this class inherits from [PDF::Tags::Node::Parent](https://pdf-raku.github.io/PDF-Tags-raku/PDF/Tags/Node/Parent) and has its method available, (including `cos`, `kids`, `add-kid`, `AT-POS`, `AT-KEY`, `Array`, `Hash`, `find`, `first` and `xml`)

-### method read

-    method read(PDF::Class :$pdf!, Bool :$create) returns PDF::Tags

-Read tagged PDF structure from an existing file that has been previously tagged.

-The `:create` option creates a new struct-tree root, if one does not already exist.

 ### method create

     method create(PDF::Class :$pdf!) returns PDF::Tags